Katie-sec/HomeLabJournal/Microsoft365-PIM.md

 ### 1. Domain & Tenant Setup
 - Purchased a domain through GoDaddy.
 - Purchased a Microsoft 365 Essentials licence via GoDaddy (mistake).
-- Discovered that this prevented direct tenant configuration.
+- Discovered that this prevented direct tenant configuration with Microsoft directly.
 - Contacted GoDaddy support and requested the domain be **released**.
 - Successfully joined the domain directly to Microsoft 365 and managed the tenant through Microsoft.